-Insomnia is when you have trouble falling asleep, staying asleep, waking up too early, or a combination of all of these things.
+Insomnia is having trouble falling or staying asleep, waking up too early, or more than one of these things.
+It can happen even when you have enough time to sleep.
 People with insomnia often have trouble going back to sleep after they wake up.
 Many people with cancer have insomnia.

 There are 2 types of insomnia:

 - Acute insomnia lasts less than 3 months and usually gets better on its own.
 Sometimes acute insomnia can turn into chronic insomnia.

 - Chronic insomnia is when you have trouble sleeping for 3 or more nights per week for 3 months or longer.

 It’s recommended that adults get about 7 or more hours of sleep a night.

 Insomnia can be caused by many things, such as: